If you’ve ever owned a terrier or wire-coated breed then I’m sure you’ve heard a little bit about hand stripping.

 Most breeds have their own distinct grooming style.
 This is especially important if you are hand stripping for the show ring.

 - Wire Haired Dachshunds, for example, should have a sleek body and appear almost like a smooth coated dachshund, but with a prominent beard and eyebrows.
+(Learn more about handstripping wire haired dachshunds)

 - While the Irish Wolfhound has a ‘rustic’ look that almost appears messy.